RecordSetter/trudesk/RENDER.md

 ## Troubleshooting

-If you encounter any issues:
+1. MongoDB Issues:
+   - Check the MongoDB private service logs
+   - Verify the persistent disk is properly mounted
+   - Ensure the MongoDB connection URL is correct

-1. Port Binding Issues:
+2. Port Binding Issues:
    - Verify the application is binding to port 10000
    - Check logs for any port-related errors
    - Ensure both the environment variable and start command specify PORT=10000

-2. Database Connection Issues:
-   - Check the MongoDB service is running in your Render dashboard
-   - Verify the MongoDB connection URL is correctly constructed
-   - Look for any authentication errors in the logs

 3. Node.js Issues:
    - Verify NODE_VERSION is set to 16.20.0